Cycle Route : Cudmore Grove to The Company Shed (and back again)

 Drop down onto Coast Road, and watch out for the great view.
 You may want to stop for a moment (get the cameras out) to soak it up.

-As you drop down Coast Road, watch out for The Victory Inn to you right.
-We went there a couple of weeks ago and enjoyed it (feature article).
-This time we stopped at the Oyster Bar over the road.
-It gets very, very busy, and the car park is always heaving, so you can be a bit smug an park the bikes up on the railings and pop in.
-As we were fuelled with a full English, we limited ourselves to a bit tub of cockles.
-There’s also a coffee and waffle shop if you’re not a big sea food fan.
+As you drop down Coast Road, watch out for The Victory Inn to your right, which serves decent beer and food.
+The Oyster Bar over the road gets very, very busy, and the car park is always heaving, so you can be a bit smug an park the bikes up on the railings and pop in.

 Follow the road further up (you may want to be pushing your bikes now if you’re not familiar with the island and want to soak up the atmosphere).
-There’s the famous Company Shed seafood bar further up.
+There’s the famous Company Shed seafood bar further up, and go as far as The Lane and wander up it and admire the old cottages.

 Who needs the Riviera when you're on Mersea?